top of page

 Understanding Knee Pain During Daily Activities

-Before answering whether stairs are safe, it is important to understand why knee pain occurs.
+Before determining whether stairs are safe, it is essential to understand the causes of knee pain.
+Common causes include:

 • Cartilage wear (knee arthritis)